ZenUml/docs/docs/get-started/quick-start.md

 ## Your first diagram

-> You can change the code as your wish.
+> You can use below section as playground.

 ```zenuml title=Hello%20World
 new A {